oconnor663/duct.py/README.md

 ## Work with pathlib.
-If you have a `Path` objects, you can use it anywhere you would use a string.
+If you have a `Path` object, you can use it anywhere you would use a string.

 ```python